Charlie-Mei/nyc-data-playground/README.md

 # NYC Data Playground

-A set of Python script to download NYC-related data through APIs.
+A set of Python script(s) to download NYC-related data through APIs.